 The electrical design of standard machines based on magnetically equivalent circuits, know-how and measured values is fast and easy to perform.
 After a rough first dimensioning, the optimization can be carried out with the calculation of different geometry variants and operation points.
 Developers of large generators prefer to use their in-house program mostly written in Fortran or programmed with Simulink; these have been tuned with measurements results.
 Developers of small and medium standard motors prefer to use commercial tools.

 The magnetic field of new electrical machines should be calculated with the Finite-Elements Analysis.
-For the concept of a long motor, these calculations can be made in 2D; E-Cooling is well experienced with the software 2D-FEMM.
+It allows to precisely localize the distribution of the iron loss.
+For the concept of a long motor, 2D calculations are usually good enough.
+For large machines it might be necessary to perform these calculations for several sections.
 For a more complex and detailed analysis, the calculations should be made in 3D using a commercial software.

-Distribution of the flux density for a machine with pole salients
+Distribution of the flux density for a machine with salient poles